-Altogether, these nine mission research challenges reflect the mission pull perspective.
-They address urgent national security needs for which LLNL has special S&T strengths.
-Using them, the Laboratory develops the breakthroughs that will "make a difference."
-The goal is to create new capabilities and game changing advances in our national security programs.
-These challenges and associated research and development (R&D) thrusts are described on pp. 24-32.
+These four mission areas, altogether, reference ten pertinent Mission Research Challenges that reflect the mission pull perspective.
+These Mission Research Challenges identify urgent national security needs for which LLNL has special S&T strengths.
+Using these strengths, the Laboratory develops breakthroughs that will "make a difference."
+The goal is to create vital new capabilities and game changing advances in our national security programs.

+These mission research challenges and associated research and development (R&D) thrusts are described in detail on pages 30-39.